About the Role

 Your role

 As the Director, your role will be to ensure that the team’s work serves the Church’s mission, and to give strategic leadership to a diverse team of highly skilled and experienced staff, liaising closely with the Church’s governance structures (e.g. the Archbishops’ Council and relevant committees, the Archbishops and other bishops) and other departments of the National Church Institutions.
-The Department has come together from different backgrounds over the last three years, so you will continue the work of building the team.
+The Department has come together from different backgrounds over the last four years, you will continue the work of building the team carrying on the work of the late Dr Richard Sudworth, who sadly died in December 2025.

 You will not be expected to be an expert in every aspect of the Department’s work but will bring depth and wisdom to back up the expertise of your staff team.
 A good grounding in public and/or political theology and understanding of civil society would be a helpful background to supporting the most fast-moving areas of the team’s work.
 You will have scope to take the lead in aspects of the work within FPL’s remit, especially where you bring specific experience and expertise.

-As Director you will be a full member of the Archbishops’ Council’s Senior Management Group (SMG) and the Archbishop of Canterbury’s Advisory Forum of senior staff (AAF).
+You will be a full member of the Archbishops’ Council’s Senior Management Group (SMG) and the Archbishop of Canterbury’s Senior Advisory Group.
 You will report to the Secretary General and will line manage the lead staff of the various FPL sub teams.

 About You